Armand de Souza: Works

 De Souza documented the race riots in Ceylon in 1915 in a book entitled Hundred days: Ceylon under martial law in 1915.
 A copy is in the library of Leonard Woolf, now in the Washington State University Libraries special collection.

 Death

 De Souza died of enteric at the age of 47 in 1921.
 His obituary in the Ceylon Morning Leader on 18 May 1921 read:

 Family

 He was father of Senator Doric de Souza of the LSSP (the Lanka Sama Samaja Party, Sri Lanka's Trotskyist party) and Torismund de Souza, Editor of the Times, as well as Aleric and Lena who both died young.
-Actress Fabianne Therese is his great-great-granddaughter.
+Australian composer Gina Ismene Chitty is a granddaughter, and actress Fabianne Therese is his great-great-granddaughter.